Feeding toddlers - 10 tips for happy meal times

 - Toddlers want to be independent, so they like saying 'no' to food – this is normal.

-- Toddlers are developing their movement skills – they want to spend more time exploring and this leaves less time for eating and drinking.
+- Toddlers are developing their movement skills – they want to spend more time exploring and playing and this leaves less time for eating and drinking.

 The world is becoming a very exciting place and there are lots more interesting things to do than eat!
 Getting into battles with toddlers about food and eating can only make life miserable for everyone.